 This Plan recommends rezoning these properties from EOF 1.5, H-75 to CR 3.0, C-3.0, R-3.0, H-150 to promote mixed-use redevelopment with life sciences and/or residential uses that continues the urban pattern already established by the Bell Shady Grove and Mallory Square apartments to the west.
-Redevelopment should contribute to implementation of the Plan's recommendations for Key West Avenue and improve frontages along Shady Grove Road and Research Boulevard.
+Redevelopment should contribute to implementation of the Plan's recommendations and improve frontages of all streets that the site fronts.